-DeSantis picks Cuban-American woman as running mate
+DeSantis, Gillum pick running mates for Florida governor

 - Trump rips searing New York Times op-ed from unnamed senior official

-And while DeSantis has a tough-on-immigration position that’s in line with Trump’s, Nunez was the prime sponsor of a 2014 education bill to provide in-state tuition for immigrant families, a bill opposed by several immigration hardliners including current U.S. Rep. Matt Gaetz, who has campaigned with DeSantis.
+And while DeSantis has a tough-on-immigration position in line with Trump’s, Nunez was the prime sponsor of a 2014 education bill to provide in-state college tuition for undocumented immigrant children living in Florida, a bill opposed by several immigration hardliners including current U.S. Rep. Matt Gaetz, who has campaigned with DeSantis.

-Nunez was expected to join DeSantis, Republican Gov. Rick Scott and other Republican candidates at a rally in Orlando.
-Scott can’t seek re-election because of term limits and is instead challenging Democratic Sen. Bill Nelson.
+King came in fifth of five leading Democrats seeking the nomination after spending several million dollars of his own money on the race.
+His campaign was noted for his criticism of the sugar industry, a call for a tax on bullets to be used for school safety, and a proposal to abolish the death penalty.

-Democratic nominee Andrew Gillum was scheduled to announce his pick for running mate Thursday morning.
+King has never held public office and highlighted his business experience during his campaign.
+He is CEO of Elevation, a company that invests in and manages affordable housing for seniors.